boyard/nsp-kafka-consumer/docs/README.md

   - OAuth2 refresh tokens with automatic renewal
   - Enhanced network error handling with graceful failure modes
   - Interactive prompts in manual mode to resolve token issues
-  - Silent operation in cron mode (no prompts, only logging)
+  - Silent operation when called programmatically (no prompts, only logging)
   - Detects "no route to host" and provides clear error messages
 - **Time-based operation window** (Melbourne timezone, 5 AM - 10 PM)
 - **File-based token persistence** in INI format